-The following proposed variances from the DCM for this project will be justified and approved under a separate document during the design process.
-Below is a list of potential variances for this project:
+The following list of potential variances from the requirements of the DCM will be addressed in a separate document during the design process:

-- Design Speed A lower speed limit than the 30 mph criteria stated in the DCM may be warranted. - Driveway Corner Clearance The DCM recommends that the minimum distance from the nearest face of curb of an intersecting public roadway to the nearest edge of driveway is 40 feet for a local roadway with less than 10 vehicles per hour.
+- Design Speed A lower speed limit than 30 mph as stated in the DCM may be warranted. - Driveway Corner Clearance The DCM recommends that the minimum distance from the nearest face of curb of an intersecting public roadway to the nearest edge of driveway is 40 feet for a local roadway with less than 10 vehicles per hour.
 Several existing driveways do not currently adhere to this requirement.
 Driveways will typically be replaced in the same location because existing improvements on property restrict relocating the driveways to adhere to the DCM. - Number of Driveways and Distance Between Driveways The DCM recommends frontages with 50 feet or less have one driveway; frontages of 50 feet to 1,000 feet have up to two driveways; and frontages over 1,000 feet have two or more driveways.
 The DCM also recommends that the minimum distance between two adjacent driveways on the same parcel, measured along the ROW line between adjacent edges of the driveways on a local roadway, is 35 feet if the hourly volume is less than or equal to 10 vehicles per hour.
 This may not be reasonable given some of the existing lot and driveway configurations. - Pedestrian Facilities The DCM requires that pedestrian facilities be installed on both sides of a collector road.
 The preferred alternative on E. 48th Avenue has a pedestrian facility on only one side due to conflicts with full-frontage driveways. - Curb Type DCM Section 1.9.F requires Type 1 curb on collector roadways. \ Due to the presence of full-frontage driveways, it may be necessary to use Type 2 curb along portions of the roadway.